Anello-Photonics/docs-A1/getting_started.rst

 To use kepler.gl, drag and drop the exported csv files:

 .. figure:: media/uploading_1.png
-   :scale: 30 %
+   :scale: 50 %
    :align: center

 The APINS and APGPS messages will both be shown as layers.
 You can toggle the visibility of each layer by clicking the eye icon.

 .. figure:: media/combined_layers.png
-   :scale: 30 %
+   :scale: 50 %
    :align: center

-Or click the dual map view button (upper left) to view the layers in a split screen:
+Or click the dual map view button (upper left) to view the layers in a split screen.
+Check or uncheck the desired layers on each side.

 .. figure:: media/kepler_split.png
    :scale: 50 %